Hiking in Vail With a Guide

 Find out what all of those wildflowers are from your mountain hike at the Betty Ford Alpine Garden.
 It’s free to visit and totally worth it!
 You will find colorful and hearty wildflowers from high alpine climates all over the world.

-Vail has also started a few socially distant concerts at Gerald R Ford Amphitheater.
+Vail has also has a great lineup of concerts at Gerald R Ford Amphitheater.
 Hot Summer Nights is an annual FREE concert series hosted every Tuesday evening throughout the summer at the Gerald R. Ford Amphitheater.
-During COVID the venue is limited capacity and social distancing and masks are required.

 Vail has a wonderful bike trail that goes through the village and beyond!
 Our hotel, Manor Vail, offered free bikes to customers for 2 hours at a time.
 It’s a great way to get out and see the far reaches of Vail while enjoying a little exercise!